lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Table: Transcriptome sample counts per clade of the Viridiplantae. {#tbl:tbl7_1kP_sample_counts}

+Transcriptome assembled coding sequences do present a set of challenges that one must be aware of when doing phylogenetic work.
+The 1kP project [@Leebens-Mack2019] published assembled transcriptomes for over 1000 plant species (+@tbl:tbl7_1kP_sample_counts) and included 26 species with sequenced genomes in their dataset as well.
+Genome assembly based data can reasonably be assumed to be complete.
+In phylogenetics, this is relevant for all paralogs that a species may contain will be present in the dataset.
+For transcriptome assembled data, this assumption does not hold.
+Paralogs may not be simultaneously expressed and therefore absent from the dataset.
+Alternativelly, paralogs may be assembled as a single sequence.
+Absence of paralogs in the dataset and the phylogeny infered thereoff is relevant for it may cause wrong inference of speciation and duplication nodes.
+Consequently, orthlogy inference may be faulty as well.
+To somewhat mitigate this shortcomming, we chose to include a substantial amount of species in our phylogenies.
+I argue that if one species does not express both paralogs simultaneously, then maybe another will.
+To make our trees and the orthology and paralogy patterns easier interpretable, I colour code six main clades of the Viridiplantae in my trees.
+These are the Algae, Bryophytes, Lycophytes, Monilophytes, Gymnosperms and Angiosperms (+@tbl:tbl7_1kP_sample_counts; +@tbl:tbl7_clade_colours).
 This vast dataset of plant coding sequences, or any set of sequences, must still be searched for homologous sequences.
 One would typically use blast for these homologs in either the 1kP data, or in NCBI blast, or both.
 However, the work done by the 1kP authors already includes big orthogroups made with Orthofinder [@Emms2019].